 16. Applicants must answer all questions on their area application forms.
-Area coordinators may ask
+Area coordinators may ask applicants for clarification on questions answered unclearly.
+Area coordinators reserve the right to reject applicants who fail to provide requested clarification.

 17. The CGCF does not accept applications from network or multi-level marketing businesses.